Table of Contents

 For the latest information about developments related to Publication 525, such as legislation enacted after it was published, go to www.irs.gov/pub525.

 Qualified settlement income. .
 If you are a qualified taxpayer, you can contribute all or part of your qualified settlement income, up to $100,000, to an eligible retirement plan, including an IRA.
 Contributions to eligible retirement plans, other than a Roth IRA or a designated Roth contribution, reduce the qualified settlement income that you must include in income.
 See Exxon Valdez settlement income under Other Income, later.
+Also, see Pub 590-A for more information on contributions to retirement plans.

 Foreign income.
 If you are a U.S. citizen or resident alien, you must report income from sources outside the United States (foreign income) on your tax return unless it is exempt by U.S. law.
 This is true whether you reside inside or outside the United States and whether or not you receive a Form W-2, Wage and Tax Statement, or Form 1099 from the foreign payer.
 This applies to earned income (such as wages and tips) as well as unearned income (such as interest, dividends, capital gains, pensions, rents, and royalties).
 If you reside outside the United States, you may be able to exclude part or all of your foreign source earned income.
-For details, see Publication 54, Tax Guide for U.S. Citizens and Resident Aliens Abroad.
+For details, see Pub.
+54, Tax Guide for U.S. Citizens and Resident Aliens Abroad.

 You can receive income in the form of money, property, or services.
 This publication discusses many kinds of income and explains whether they are taxable or nontaxable.
 It includes discussions on employee wages and fringe benefits, and income from bartering, partnerships, S corporations, and royalties.
 It also includes information on disability pensions, life insurance proceeds, and welfare and other public assistance benefits.
 Check the index for the location of a specific subject.